 How Can I Improve Energy Management in the Workplace?

-The workplace can be an entirely different animal and far more challenging to manage when it comes to streamlining things and making sure youre not haemorrhaging vital electricity, gas or even both.
+The workplace, though, can be an entirely different animal.
+It’s far more challenging to manage when it comes to streamlining and making sure you're not haemorrhaging vital electricity, gas or even both.

 This should be in the form of a document which defines exactly how your business energy management system will be approached.
 You should include a plan of tasks which will have taken into account your businesses' current situation and the existing management framework.
-As these tasks are outlined, your energy strategy will evolve as you implement the various energy saving projects that are going to save you money.
+As these tasks are outlined, your energy strategy will evolve as you implement the various energy-saving projects that are going to save you money.

 A sound energy strategy should involve at least the following:

-- The procurement of equipment, services and property should be undertaken bearing in mind the consequences for energy efficiency and the resulting costs.
+- The procurement of equipment, services and property should be undertaken, bearing in mind the consequences for energy efficiency and the resulting costs.

 - Compliance with climate change and energy regulations is essential.

 - Organisation of roles and responsibilities within the company to ensure that there are sufficient resources available.

 - When investing in new projects, cost-effective energy efficiency should be taken into account.